-Situated on the Senior Campus, this new centre will provide cutting edge learning spaces for our Middle and Senior School students.
+Situated on the Senior Campus, this new centre provides cutting edge learning spaces for our Middle and Senior School students.
 Innovative multipurpose light-filled spaces in addition to a new observatory and rooftop garden for studies of ecological sustainability will enhance the teaching and learning of Science, Technology, Engineering, the Arts and Mathematics.
-The centre is due to open in 2019.